harryneufeld/CookieAnalyticsOptInOut/README.md

 #### GetCookie(name, value)
 Searches for a Cookie with the name *name* and value (optional) of *value*

-Returns a Cookie Object with a ".value" property.
+Returns a Cookie Object with a `.value` property.

 #### SetCookie(name, value, expirationDate)
-Sets a Cookie with name of *name*, value of *value* and expirationDate (Optional - more like MaxAge) of *expirationDate*.
+Sets a Cookie with name of `name`, value of `value` and expirationDate (Optional - more like MaxAge) of `expirationDate`.

 #### IsCookiesEnabled()
 Checks if Cookies are activated in Browser or if it's possible to Set Cookies in this Browser.
-Return a bool.
+Returns a bool.

 Also it has the two main Cookies:
 #### mainCookie
 Which is the main cookie for controlling if Cookies are accepted from User or not.

-cookieManager.mainCookie.value == "allow" when Cookies are accepted
+`cookieManager.mainCookie.value == "allow"` when Cookies are accepted

-cookieManager.mainCookie.value == "decline" when Cookies are declined
+`cookieManager.mainCookie.value == "decline"` when Cookies are declined

 #### googleAnalytics
 Which is the main google analytics cookie for controlling if analytics is accepted from User or not.

-cookieManager.googleAnalytics.value == "allow" when Analytics is accepted
+`cookieManager.googleAnalytics.value == "allow"` when Analytics is accepted

-cookieManager.googleAnalytics.value == "decline" when Analytics is declined
+`cookieManager.googleAnalytics.value == "decline"` when Analytics is declined

 ### Cookie-Class
 ---